 The most important feature of gloves and wrist bands is that they absorb the impact in case of a tumble and slide on the surface, be it concrete, tarmac or grass.
 This saves the hands from abrasions and other damage.
 Top class gloves and wrist guards have plastic caps and buds that are designed to slide in such a way.

-Pro E-Skate Fingerless Gloves From flatland3d and Knox
+Flatland3D Pro E-Skate Gloves

 With a long history of producing innovative protective biking gloves, Knox now offers a new range of gloves especially for e-boarders and –riders.
 These gloves feature the patented SPS – Scaphoid (wrist bone prone to breaking) Protection System – designed to protect the hand and wrist by adding two sliders to the palm of the glove.
 As a plus, the glove features a built-in one-directional flexible wrist late, which prevents hyperextension by allowing bending forwards but not backwards.
 The wrist guard is detachable, but the fact that it is built-in saves the time and effort it would take to wear both accessories separately.
 Normally, skate gloves have been fingerless to allow e-skate riders to feel the remote control with their fingertips.
 For electric scooter riders, they provide a feeling of security in being able to feel the control surfaces – handlebars, throttle, and brakes.
 They have SPS built-in just like Pro E-Skate gloves and have a clever terrycloth thumb panel for wiping the helmet visor.
 You can get them on flatland3d’s website.

 - Link to Website: flatland3d.com

 - Use the coupon code “E-SKATEBOARDER” to get 10% off flatland3d products!

 - Level of protection